grug/react-use-fetch-with-redux/README.md

 ## Contributing

 I welcome all contributions to this project.
 Please feel free to raise any issues or pull requests as you see fit :)

+## Future features

+There are many things that could improve this hook, so keep your eyes peeled or feel free to contribute :)

+Possible features include:

+- More sophisticated cachine strategies
+- Ability to specify caching strategies